 Heat Method: I prefer to infuse oils utilizing the solar or folk method described above, but heat can be applied if you need the oil quickly.
 To prepare, follow step 1 from above, but place the Olive oil and Calendula flowers in an uncovered container.
 Warm over low heat at approximately 100 degrees F for at least 3-5 hours, the longer the better.
 A yogurt maker, double boiler, or inside the oven with a pilot light on are all effective ways to heat the oil, just make sure to check the temperature occasionally to ensure that the oil isn’t getting too warm.
 Once the oil has infused, strain out the herbs using cheesecloth and package the infused oil into glass bottles.

 A soothing and healing salve.
-Rub into sore or inflamed muscles, apply to minor cuts, scrapes, insect bites, rashes, diaper rashes, stretch marks, chapped lips, chafed skin, bruises, and other skin irritations.
+Rub into sore muscles, apply to minor cuts, scrapes, insect bites, rashes, chapped lips, chafed skin, bruises, and other skin irritations.

 4 oz Calendula flower infused herbal oil (from above recipe or buy here)

 ½ oz Beeswax